forcedotcom/source-deploy-retrieve/contributing/publishing.md

 ### Steps

-1. Grab the latest version bump commit from main: `git log -n 1 --pretty=format:"%h" main`
+1. Grab the latest version bump commit from main: `git log -n 1 --pretty=format:"%h" main`.
-1. Create a new branch to port the change to develop: `git checkout -b portToDevelop-<versionNumber> develop`
+1. Create a new branch to port the change to develop: `git checkout -b portToDevelop-<versionNumber> develop`.
-1. Cherry-pick the latest commit number from step 1: `git cherry-pick <hash>`
+1. Cherry-pick the latest commit number from step 1: `git cherry-pick <hash>`.
-1. Push your port branch up to origin: `git push origin portToDevelop-<versionNumber>`
+1. Push your port branch up to origin: `git push origin portToDevelop-<versionNumber>`.
 1. Open your PR for review.